pypa/packaging.python.org/source/distributing.rst

 Each (directory, files) pair in the sequence specifies the installation directory and the files to install there.
-If directory is a relative path, it is interpreted relative to the installation prefix (Python’s sys.prefix for pure-Python distributions, sys.exec_prefix for distributions that contain extension modules).
+If directory is a relative path, it is interpreted relative to the installation prefix (Python’s sys.prefix for pure-Python :term:`distributions <Distribution>`, sys.exec_prefix for distributions that contain extension modules).
 Each file name in files is interpreted relative to the ``setup.py`` script at the top of the project source distribution.

 For more information see the distutils section on `Installing Additional Files
 <http://docs.python.org/3.4/distutils/setupscript.html#installing-additional-files>`_.